joelchrono12/joelchrono12.ml/_posts/2025-10-06-a-tool-becomes-hobby.md

 ---
 title: When a tool becomes a hobby
 header: When a tool becomes a hobby
-description: When a tool becomes a hobby
+description: Sometimes I get into collecting something, when usually a single one is enough, this happens with many tools, so I shared some thoughts about why.
-tags: weeknotes
+tags: thoughts hobbies ramble
 permalink: /blog/when-a-tool-becomes-a-hobby/
 layout: post
 date: 2025-10-06 20:50:00 -0600